charan32/car-rental/readme.md

  -for testing the local apllicaton import "whitepanda server api.postman_collection.json".

  -also import the environment "jwt.postman_environment.json"(Necessary for JWT authentication).

+ -you can import environment in the postman by clicking the gear icon on the top right corner of the window and import.

  -you can find the request description in the request description section